ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 **Cross-Check Notes:**
 - **Xenotic** does not appear in earlier canon abstracts — this file introduces it formally.
 - Distinction is clear: **Telluric = structure**, **Gaean = Earthlike habitability**, **Xenotic = alien biosphere potential**.
-- **Status:** [NEW] — introduces Xenotic as a new category of planemos defined by biotic potential outside Earth norms.
+- **Status:** [NEW] — introduces Xenotic as a new category of planemons defined by biotic potential outside Earth norms.
 ---
 ---

-# Xenotic Planemos
+# Xenotic planemons
 ## Xenotic
 **Xenotic** := ⟨ m ∧ ρ ∧ g ∧ r ∧ vₑ ⟩
 m := ⟨0.0001 ∧ 4131⟩⨁